hrvthzslt/personal-site/content/posts/modernizing-vim-without-plugins-as-a-liar/index.md

 I hope this is enough context to understand.
 We are going to use it to search files and open them.

-There is an elegant way to integrate **fzf** with Vim, I was concerned about portability so I solved the problem at first with some horrible Vimscript.
+There is an elegant way to integrate **fzf** with Vim.
+I was concerned about portability, so I solved the problem at first with some horrible Vimscript.
 I'm only sharing the important part.

-And for the record, at this point, I'm not even ashamed that I did not come up with this.
+And for the record, at this point, I'm not even ashamed that I did not come up with this myself.
 It runs a shell command which finds files excluding the `.git` directory, and then pipes the output to **fzf**.
 The result is written to a temporary file, which is read back into **Vim**, and then the first line is opened.

 ```vim
 let l:tmp = tempname()